 Hi everyone!
 Since the application season has begun for medical school, I have a guest post featuring my friend Steven of @premedmotivation, who will be a MSI this fall.
 If you’re interested in applying to medical schools, keep reading for some great advice!
-I’ve got another post coming up with an incoming OMSI as well, so keep an eye out for that!
+I’ve got another post with an incoming OMSI as well, check it out here – Applying to DO Medical Schools

 Name & Age: Steven, 20 years old

 Major & minor: Major in Neurobiology and minor in Human Physiology

 Medical School (potentially): Rutgers Robert Wood Johnson medical school (as of now).
 It makes the most sense since I get in-state tuition and it is very close to my hometown of Hoboken, NJ (Yay New Jersey!!).

 When did you decide on the pre-med path?

 I decided on the pre-med path when I was just a little boy.
 My parents and brother used to always take me to the local Barnes & Noble as a kid.
 Instead of doing my homework, I’d scavenge the medicine section and look at all the pretty pictures in the anatomy books.
 I have always had that fascination with what our human bodies were capable of doing, and the complexity and beauty of it.
 That’s when I knew I definitely needed to do something related to science and the human body.

 What finalized my decision to pursue medicine was my grandfather’s passing due to lung cancer.
 I was able to see the compassion in medicine.
 I witnessed how doctors and healthcare professionals interacted with him and my family in the last days of his treatment.
 They showed characteristics that I wanted to embody as a person in the future.